Introduction to the Simulation Collaborator Role

 - Share model and annotations to file or 3Dswym community

 The reason this is my favorite app is because I can annotate and share my simulation data with anyone on any device.
 I think this app shows best if you can see it in action.
 I took a screen recording of reviewing simulation data using this app on my cellphone for a recent webinar.
-You can find the link and timestamp here.
+You can find the link and timestamp in our SIMULIA For SOLIDWORKS Video.
 In this video you can see how easy view manipulation is on a touchscreen device, and furthermore you can see how easy it is to switch to different results, add annotations, etc.

 I hope this blog has given you an understanding of the capabilities of the Simulation Collaborator role.
 The “Physics Simulation Review “and “Performance Trade-off” apps are a huge value add to anyone managing or coordinating simulation workflows.
 If you have other questions or would like to see more of the Simulation Collaborator role in action, reach out to your local CATI representative today!